MONU-GAMER/D3VIL-BOT/README.md

 #  𝚃𝙷𝙴 𝙳3𝚅𝙸𝙻𝙱𝙾𝚃
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

 D3vil Bot made by @D3_krish.
-Supported by respective mafiabot owner @H1M4N5HU0P.
+Supported by respective mafiabot owner @H1M4N5HU0P and special thanks to developer @kartikrajofficial to develop and fix issues in this bot.
 Join for update related info channel and group :- https://t.me/D3VIL_BOT_SUPPORT THANKS FOR VISITING OUR REPO💖
 [![D3VILBOT LOGO](https://telegra.ph/file/c42d5eddd24a9e6acd576.jpg)

 <a href="https://t.me/D3VIL_BOT_SUPPORT"><img src="https://img.shields.io/badge/Join-Support%20GROUP-blue.svg?style=for-the-badge&logo=Telegram"></a>